Margam Country Park: Early warning radar

 On the escarpment above the motorway is one of a network of early warning radar stations that were built around the coast of Britain from 1941, to detect German bombers and shipping during World War II.
 Earlier Chain Home stations were able to spot aircraft at higher altitudes, so a second network, the Chain Home Low stations, of which Margam was one, were built to detect low-flying planes and shipping.
 The Margam station, which is a Scheduled Ancient Monument, has the inland route of the Wales Coast Path running past it.
 Three flat-topped buildings stand high on the escarpment, overlooking Port Talbot and Swansea Bay.
 They would have housed generators and control equipment, with a large antenna on the roof.

+Roman villa

+In January 2026 it was announced that archaeologists had found evidence of the largest Roman villa in Wales in the deer park.
+It has an area of 572 sqm, and is well preserved because the land has been neither ploughed nor built on.
+The villa is within a defensive enclosure, and there is a separate aisled building of 354 sqm which, it is thought, could be a storage barn or a meeting hall.
+As of January 2026 the exact location of the site within the deer park has not been made public, to protect it.
+The research has been carried out by ArchaeoMargam, a collaborative project involving Swansea University's Centre for Heritage Research and Training (CHART), Neath Port Talbot Council and Margam Abbey Church.

+Urdd National Eisteddfod

+The Urdd National Eisteddfod was held in Margam Park in 2003 and 2025.